Yann39/self-hosted/README.md

   wireguard-ui:
     image: ngoduykhanh/wireguard-ui:latest
     container_name: wireguard-ui
-    depends_on: [unbound, wireguard]
+    depends_on: [ unbound, wireguard ]
     cap_add:
       - NET_ADMIN
-    # use the network of the 'wireguard' service. this enables to show active clients in the status page
+    # use the network of the 'wireguard' service, this enables to show active clients in the status page
     network_mode: service:wireguard
     env_file: ./.env
     environment: